 The story goes that during this process, JLC either discovered a previous patent, or rediscovered that the drawings for the Chauvot patent featured illustrations of a square Reverso.
 This was the genesis of the Squadra.
 According to JLC, designers were working on a square Reverso right alongside the rectangular version in the 1930s, but decided not to release the watch because of the “uncompromisingly modern proportions”.
 Apparently, 75 years later, the time was finally right.

-These days there are roughly 22 versions in the Reverso line, including one that’s a specific tribute to the 1931 original.
+These days there exists a wide range of versions in the Reverso line, including a tribute to the 1931 original.
 Many have two dials, which of course takes an engraved or enameled back off the buyer’s options list.
 In fact, in 2006, JLC released a limited edition, the Grande Complication à Triptyque, which had three, count ‘em, three dials — all powered by a single movement.
 Incredible.

-Ah, to be a polo playing British Army officer in 1930s India… lucky for us, at least we can still buy (pretty much) the same watch they launched 83 years ago thanks to a complaint about a broken timepiece.
+Ah, to be a polo playing British Army officer in 1930s India… lucky for us, at least we can still buy (pretty much) the same watch they launched around 90 years ago thanks to a complaint about a broken timepiece.